 The aim of the project is to value the shape of this engine as a sculptural object, preserve it and integrate this old machine into the Brazilian atmosphere.
 The installation consists of a cage made of more than 1 km of transparent nylon strings fixed to two foil plates on the ground and another one locked to the ceiling.
 The strings are positioned in different rows in front of the engine which partially hides the machine behind a transparent cage.
 Into the foils on the floor, two neons light up the strings with a red light.

 The installation is inspired by the tropical rain of the Amazon forest, a transparent and shiny rainfall made of tiny strings.
-The strings envelope the engine which becomes like an ancient ruin enveloped by nature.
-The red colour shaded on the strings reminds of the bright Brazilian fruits and bright colours.
+The strings envelop the engine which becomes like an ancient ruin surrounded by nature.
+The red color shaded on the strings reminds of the bright Brazilian fruits and bright colors.